HOME

 • If you come on December-February season, North swells season, so you better head for the Montanita and up north surfing spots, like Manta(Manabi), San Mateo, Mompiche(Esmeraldas) area.
 Many spots to discover and surf by yourself and buddies.
 (Check mainland map on Home page).

-• Roads are great right now (2001-2002) and should be enjoyed before another so called government comes (2002) and fucks up all and stop maintanance etc. Especially enjoy the road up the coast from Bahia de Caraquez-Manabi province to Mompiche-Esmeraldas province. . .
+• Roads are great right now (2008-2009) and should be enjoyed before another so called government comes (2008) and fucks up all and stop maintanance etc. Especially enjoy the road up the coast from Bahia de Caraquez-Manabi province to Mompiche-Esmeraldas province (now the Pedernales-Cojimies part is bad in maintanance (2008). . .
 You will find all the variety of landscapes driving along this road and throughout all the coast road from Playas to Esmeraldas.
 One thing for sure is that driving Ecuador in any direction, you will never be bored with same landscapes and environments.
 Its all changing from one hour to next.

 • If you come on July-September and you are around Montañita, make sure you get to Machalilla Naional Park (and even if you come on other seasons) and get on a tour to see whales mating by the Isla de la Plata, also worth visiting and to watch birds like Galapagos albatross and masked and red footed boobies nesting.
 Ask the guides for seasons.